graphopedia-xyz/graphopedia/arc-diagram/index.md

 And arc diagram consists of nodes, arcs, and an axis.

-The nodes can be spaced along the axis either equidistantly based only on design considerations or based on data, for example, representing time that elapsed between events represented by nodes.[^]
+The nodes can be spaced along the axis either equidistantly based only on design considerations or based on data, for example, representing time that elapsed between events or geo-spatial distance represented by nodes.[^7]
+The order in which nodes appear on the axis is called <dfn>node seriation</dfn>.
+Node seriation can be already present in the data if it is already sorted by time or distance.
+Otherwise, there is an option of artificially sorting data following one of the principles of information architecture, for example alphabetically.

+Arcs can have a direction and a weight.
+Directional arcs can be either uni- or bi-directional.
+Arc weight shows the strength of connections between nodes.
+Weighted arcs tend to reveal clusters of connections between nearby nodes.

 ###Usage
-Arc diagrams are usually drawn on a horizontal line with the arcs facing upward[^6].
+Arc diagrams are usually drawn on a horizontal line with the arcs facing upward[^8].
 Although an arc diagram is not as effective at conveying the overall structure of data as a two-dimensional layout would be, it is possible to order the nodes in a way that reveals the clusters.
-Sorting the nodes in a way that shows the underlying cluster structure is called seriation[^7].
+Arc connections are usually designed as semi-circles or bezier curves, the latter being move space saving.
+Color and transparency can serve as visual encoding.

+Arc diagrams can be integrated with other charts, for example a bar chart or a bubble chart in which each bar or circle represents the number of connections in a node.

+Arcs can be located on one or both sides of the axis.

 ###Alternatives
-###Variations
+[Hive plot](/hive-plot) - hive plots are essentially arc diagrams with multiple axes.
+When there is a need to display connections between different categories of nodes, the hive plot can be an alternative to constructing multiple arc diagrams.
+Network diagram - functionally the same as an arc diagram, network diagrams use two-dimentional space which makes them easier to perceive as long as they are uncluttered.

 Sources:

 [^1]: ["Arc Diagrams: Visualizing Structure in Strings", IBM Research](http://ieg.ifs.tuwien.ac.at/~aigner/teaching/ws06/infovis_ue/papers/arcdiagram_01173155.pdf)